If you are saying “I’m not good at anything” or “I’m not good enough” then there are 2 possibilities:

 Self-esteem became a buzzword for dodging personal responsibilities.
 You can’t be fat, weak, or lazy and uphold yourself to high esteem.
 Esteem is the synonym of respect.
 If you are fat then how in the world are you respecting yourself when you are abusing your own body?

 Evading personal responsibilities and expecting to be treated like a responsible person isn’t self-esteem.
-It’s delusion at its finest.
+It’s delusion.
 You can’t have your cake and eat it too.
 Disrespect yourself and expect to be disrespected.

 If you have the power to fix a problem but you don’t fix it then you are weak.
 Weakness is the only crime that nature punishes indiscriminately and swiftly.
 Nature won’t punish you for being an asshole, a liar, a scoundrel, or even a murderer.
 But you can’t get away with being weak.
 The laws of nature always favor the strong and they are not subject to negotiation.